mgrman/BlazorWith3d/README.md

     - could be worth having a method to negotiate the serialization scheme (kinda send supported schemes when connecting to renderer and it picks one)

 ### Prio 3 (maybe but not really target of the project)

+- consider support for union types to handle collider definition etc (lower prio as this goes a bit into serialization libraries support)

 - native Veldrid based renderer https://veldrid.dev/
   - has MAUI support https://github.com/xtuzy/Veldrid.Samples or https://www.nuget.org/packages/Veldrid.Maui/